RogerCL24/ChatBot/CHATBOT/README.md

 ## Example & Conclusion 📍

 [^1]: What is an index?
-Jerry Liu wrote an index manages the state: abstracting away underlying storage, and exposing a view over processed data & associated metadata.”
+Jerry Liu wrote "An index manages the state: abstracting away underlying storage, and exposing a view over processed data & associated metadata.”
 LlamaIndex indexes nodes.
 Nodes are chunks of the documents we load from the storage.
 More info at [https://www.mikulskibartosz.name/llama-index-which-index-should-you-use/](https://www.mikulskibartosz.name/llama-index-which-index-should-you-use/)